 You can encrypt a single file or folder in Windows 10 by using the Properties dialog box for that particular file or folder.
-To get started, open the File Explorer and locate the file or folders that you want to encrypt.
+To get started, open the File Explorer and locate the file or folder that you want to encrypt.
 Once you’ve found it, right-click on it and then click on the “Properties” link from the context menu.

 It opens up on the General tab by default.
 Keep it there and then click on the “Advanced” button next to the Attributes heading.

 3. Click on the checkbox where it says Encrypt contents to secure data to apply a checkmark for that option.

 And then click on the “OK” button at the bottom of the Advanced Attributes window to close it.

 And then click on the “Apply” button at the bottom of the Properties dialog box to apply the changes that you’ve made.

 Before it applies them though, it brings up another window, the Confirm Attribute Changes window, and makes you choose between either applying the changes to the file or folder only or applying the changes to the folder or file, plus any subfolders and files that there may be associated with it.
 There is no right or wrong answer this one: just choose the option that best suits your needs.
 (If you’re only interested in applying the changes to the exact file or folder of your choice, then just choose the top option.
 If, however, you think that you might do other stuff in the future that related to your file or folder, then you might want to choose the second option, so everything that you add and is associated with that file or folders gets encrypted as well.)

 7. Once that is done you get a little notification in the bottom right corner of your computer’s display, suggesting that you should, perhaps, back up your file encryption key as well.
 And Microsoft is right here: you should.